lukasz-borowka/Snake-web/README.md

 # JS Snake
- Simple snake game made with javascript
+ Simple snake game made with javascript.
+ You can play it at https://linkd.pl/cufz.